qiskit-community/adapt-aqc/README.md

 ## Contributing to ISL

-To develop within the ISL repository, including running the scripts in `/isl/examples/`, first create a Python environment.
-Then install the required dependencies
+To develop within the ISL repository, including running the scripts in `/isl/examples/`, first clone the repository.
+Then navigate to your local copy, create a Python environment and install the required dependencies

 ```
 pip install -r requirements.txt